Police ID man killed in officer-involved shooting

 Moorman said he also worried about getting killed, but no one else was injured in the shooting, according to Gaston County Police.

-The incident began around lunchtime Thursday when an employee at an HVAC business on Earl Road in Cleveland County was robbed at gunpoint, according to Gaston County Police.
+The incident began around lunchtime Thursday when an employee at an HVAC business on Earl Road in Cleveland County was robbed at gunpoint, according to police.

 Bowden allegedly stole a cellphone, cash and ring from the employee and then left the scene.

-A short time after the robbery occurred, Cherryville Police Department officers encountered Bowden while conducting a follow-up investigation for Cleveland County.
+A short time after the robbery, Cherryville Police officers encountered Bowden while conducting a follow-up investigation for Cleveland County.
 Bowden fled in a vehicle and a pursuit resulted.

 Bowden then fled on foot again and evaded police.